cotarr/cert-numeric-ip/README.md

 ### Encryption without identity verification.

-The following command will start the s_server in one terminal.
+The following command will start s_server in one terminal.
 The server certificate and private key will used by s_server to negotiate the encrypted connection.
 These examples can be stopped by pressing ctrl-C.

+Server:

 ```bash
 openssl s_server -port 8000 -cert server1.crt -key server1.key